Unique Stable Matchings: Introduction

 So what then is the normal form of a matching problem?
-The normal form is arrived at by stripping away parts of the preference lists that are not relevant to the set of stable matchings.\footnote{Reducing a mathematical object to its bare-boned constituents, the so-called ``canonical form'' or ``normal form'', occurs not only in game theory.
-It is a common approach in many branches of both pure and applied mathematics (see \href{https://en.wikipedia.org/wiki/Canonical_form}{https://en.wikipedia.org/wiki/Canonical\_form}).} We term the procedure that discards the irrelevant information the {\em iterated deletion of unattractive alternatives} (IDUA).
-The IDUA procedure works by repeatedly pivoting around a particular kind of instability.
-Suppose that firm $\firm{}$ is worker $\worker{}$'s most preferred firm.
-Then there cannot be a stable matching that matches $\firm{}$ to a worker that it prefers less than $\worker{}$, since $\firm{}$ would propose pairing up with $\worker{}$ and $\worker{}$ would certainly accept.
-Worker $\worker{}$ is $\firm{}$'s outside option and we say that all the workers less preferred by $\firm{}$ to $\worker{}$ are \emph{unattractive} to $\firm{}$. {Relating this to the concept of a {\it reservation wage} in labour markets, worker $\worker{}$ is in some sense the current {\it reservation partner} for firm $\firm{}$.}
+The normal form is arrived at by stripping away parts of individual preference lists that are not relevant to the set of stable matchings.\footnote{Reducing a mathematical object to its bare-boned constituents, the so-called ``canonical form'' or ``normal form'', occurs not only in game theory.
+It is a common approach in many branches of both pure and applied mathematics (see \href{https://en.wikipedia.org/wiki/Canonical_form}{https://en.wikipedia.org/wiki/Canonical\_form}).} We term the procedure that discards such irrelevant information the {\em iterated deletion of unattractive alternatives} (IDUA).
+The IDUA procedure works by repeatedly pivoting around a particular kind of instability, building on the observation that most preferred partners play a hugely important, albeit somewhat subtle, role.
+Suppose that firm $\firm{}$ is worker $\worker{}$'s most preferred place of employment.
+Now consider a matching in which $\firm{}$ is paired with a worker that it prefers less than $\worker{}$.
+Such a matching cannot be stable, since $\firm{}$ would propose pairing up with $\worker{}$ and $\worker{}$ would certainly accept.
+This is because when it comes to top choices, half of the blocking pair is assured.
+Worker $\worker{}$ is an outside option for $\firm{}$, and so we say that all the workers less preferred by $\firm{}$ to $\worker{}$ are \emph{unattractive} to $\firm{}$. {Relating this to the concept of a {\it reservation wage} in labour markets, worker $\worker{}$ is in a sense the current {\it reservation partner} for firm $\firm{}$.}